ThomasVanR/module-lock-test-module/README.md

 # My Terraform Module

 This is a simple Terraform module to create an Azure Resource Group.
+MALICIOUS VERSION

 ## Usage